 Protection Order

-Most protection orders last for five years however, the order can be made for a shorter period of time or be extended if the court feels it is appropriate.
-Conditions such as ensuring the respondent (the person being violent) does not come within a certain distance of where the aggrieved (the victim) live are set.
+Protection orders usually last five years but can be shorter, or extended, depending on the court's discretion.
+Conditions such as ensuring the respondent (the person being violent) cannot come within a certain distance of where the aggrieved (the victim) lives are set.
 These are legally binding and must be adhered to.

 Temporary Protection Order

-If you urgently need protection, the police can apply for a temporary protection order which, in most cases, will be considered early by a magistrate.
-A temporary protection order is similar to a protection order, but it's only for a short period of time to protect those in danger up until a magistrate can review the application for the full protection order.
+Police can quickly request a temporary protection order for those in immediate danger.
+This is similar to a protection order, but only lasts until a magistrate reviews the application for the full protection order.

 A DVO will not appear on a person's criminal history.
 However, disobeying or breaching a DVO is a criminal offence and will show on a person's criminal history.

-Every DVO has a standard condition stating that the respondent must be of good behaviour and not commit domestic violence against the aggrieved or any other person named on the order, including children, relatives or friends, if they are at risk of violence.
-The rules set out in a DVO will differ depending on the situation, but examples include:
+All DVOs include a standard condition that the respondent must behave and not commit domestic violence against the aggrieved or any other person named on the order.
+This includes children, relatives, and friends if they are at risk of violence.
+The rules set out in a DVO will differ depending on the situation, but can examples include the inability to: